Roman Dziadkiewicz

 important nodes of this biography.
 The project develops

-as an exhibition, a study and a book.
+as an exhibition, a study and the final book🌚.

 of "close encounters (touch, emotions) with the dead"